Download

 Measurement overview

 Two of the most important measurements while analyzing a Power Supply design are Ripple and Transient.
-However, when looking at the complex IC designs these days, there are a few other measurements like Power Sequencing and Jitter that have also become important.
+However, when looking at the complex IC designs these days, there are a few other measurements like Power Sequencing, Jitter and Signal Integrity-Power Integrity (SI/PI) that have also become important.

 Ripple analysis